raygun101/MarkupKit/README.md

     <UILabel text="@hello"/>

-If a localized value is not found, the key will be used instead.
-This allows developers to easily identify missing string resources at runtime.

 If the document's owner implements a method named `bundleForStrings`, localized string values will be loaded using the bundle returned by this method.
 As with the `bundleForImages` method discussed earlier, MarkupKit adds a default implementation of `bundleForStrings` to `UIResponder` that returns the application's main bundle.
 Subclasses can override this method to provide custom string loading behavior.
 If the owner does not implement `bundleForStrings`, the main bundle will be used.

 Additionally, if the owner implements a method named `tableForStrings`, the name of the table returned by this method will be used to localize string values.
 If the owner does not implement this method or returns `nil`, the default string table (_Localizable.strings_) will be used.
 The default implementation provided by `UIResponder` returns `nil`.

-Note that a leading "@" character can be escaped by prepending a caret character to the text, as shown below:
+A leading "@" character can be escaped by prepending a caret character to the text.
+For example, this markup would produce a label containing the literal text "@hello":

     <UILabel text="^@hello"/>

-This markup would produce a label containing the literal text "@hello", rather than the localized text to which the key "hello" refers in the string bundle.

 ### Data Binding
 Attributes whose values begin with "$" represent data bindings.
 The text following the "$" character represents the key path of a property in the document's owner to which the corresponding view property will be bound.
 Bindings are implemented using [key-value observing](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/KVO.html), so any KVO-compliant property defined by the owner can be bound to a view.